10 Colorful Festivals in India

 Ganesh Chaturthi is a 10-day long affair of festivities in India, when huge, beautiful handcrafted idols oh the elephant God Ganesha are installed in homes, public meeting places and pandals to commemorate the birth of Lord Ganesha.
 Prayers are offered and pujas performed in the mornings as well as in the evenings.
 On the 10th day, Visarjan is performed where the idols are immersed in water, marking the end of the festival, celebrated with cultural activities like dancing and singing as well as activities like Blood donation camps are set up for the benefit of the citizens.

 - When: The 4th day of the first fortnight of August

-- Where: Visit Pune or Mumbai to catch the fervour and gaiety associated with this colourful festival in all its grandeur.
+- Where: Visit Pune or Mumbai to catch the fervor and gaiety associated with this colorful festival in all its grandeur.

 7. Raksha Bandhan